asyncapi/cli/README.md

 ```
 asyncapi validate <spcPath | context-name> [options]
 ```

-If you have current context set then
+If you already have your current context set, run the following command:

 ```
 asyncapi validate
 ```